menu

 Occupations and Workforce

-Spirit Lake is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Spirit Lake is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Spirit Lake is a city of sales and office workers, managers, and construction workers and builders.
 There are especially a lot of people living in Spirit Lake who work in sales jobs (14.62%), management occupations (12.52%), and office and administrative support (6.85%).

 Telecommuters are a relatively large percentage of the workforce: 10.57% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.